karaokemugen/karaokemugen-app/README.md

 Karaoke Mugen can use PostgreSQL in two ways :

-- **Existing database cluster :** Connect to an existing PostgreSQL server (edit the `database.json` file to point out to the correct server and database)
+- **Existing database cluster :** Connect to an existing PostgreSQL server (edit the `database.json` file to point to the correct server and database)
 - **Bundlded PostgreSQL version :** If `bundledPostgresBinary` is set to `true` in `database.json` then Karaoke Mugen will seek a `app/bin/postgresql` directory.
 Inside, you should have a complete PostgreSQL distribution including a `bin`, `lib` and `share` folders.
 Karaoke Mugen needs to find the `pg_ctl` binary in the `bin` folder.

 ### Yarn